thekalinga/books-raw/repo/introduction-to-international-law/12-state-territorial-sovereignty.md

 [^177/2]: The theory of contiguity was rejected by Arbitrator Huber in the Island of Palmas Arbitration, p.
-176, _ante_; he declared it to be wholly lacking in precision": In the North Sea Continental Shelf Cases, I.C.J.
+176, _ante_; he declared it to be wholly lacking in precision": In the _North Sea Continental Shelf Cases_, I.C.J.
 Reports (1969), 3 at pp. 30--31, the International Court of Justice preferred the theory of continuity to that of adjacency or proximity (i.e., contiguity) as an explanation of the coastal State's rights in regard to the continental shelf; _see also_